 3 quail (Q) eggs are roughly equal to a large chicken(C) egg.

 Each quail hen lays an average of 5 Eggs per week.
 So, if you use 2 C. Eggs a day or 14 C. eggs a week, figure; (14 C Eggs x 3 Q. Eggs=) 42 Q. eggs a week then : 42 ÷ 5 Eggs per Week laid per Quail Hen = 9 Quail hens should provide you with your eggs.

 With all that said, There are several types of quail with the most popular for producing meat and eggs called a Coturnix aka a Japanese Quail.
 The Coturnix come in several strains (or different ones that have been breed for unique feather colors).
 They all lay the same tannish colored egg with brown markings.

 - is White with a few brown flecks on it.
 The Texas A & M.

-We can raise up (from our eggs) chicks to laying age, (6 weeks old).
-And, We do hatch out year around.
-You can pre order with a 20% deposit, we set the eggs, and let you know approximate date they will be ready for you to pick up.
-If you want the live chick to start with you will need to be within driving range as we do not ship live birds or chicks yet.
+We can raise up (from our own eggs) chicks to laying age, (6 weeks old).
+And, we do hatch out year around.
+You can pre order with a small deposit, we set the eggs, and let you know the approximate date they will be ready for you to pick up.
+If you want live birds to start with you will need to be within driving range as we do not ship live birds.
 But we do ship eggs.
 The eggs are sent out by Priority mail so you usually have them in 2 to 3 days after they are sent on their way.
 You can order hatching eggs to be shipped to you on our SHOP page.